Volunteer Position Descriptions

 Help children have an enriching educational experience in the hands-on Art Studio.
 Assist Teaching Artists with set-up, clean-up, demonstration and use of materials for school groups of thirty students.
 Experience working with children preferred.
 Requires excellent communication skills, interest or knowledge of art education, and the ability to communicate clearly and effectively with all ages.
 Weekly or biweekly shifts, October–June, Wednesday–Friday 9:30 am–12:30 pm; SAM/SAAM/OSP.

 Ensure that all visitors have a positive and enjoyable experience.
 Greet and welcome guests, check coats and belongings, and assist museum visitors.
 Requires a warm, professional public presence and customer service orientation; ability to communicate clearly and effectively with staff, volunteers and visitors; ability to stand for extended periods and lift up to ten pounds.
 Training provided.
-Minimum two shifts per month: 10 am–1:30 pm or 1:30–5 pm Wednesdays–Sundays, 5:30–9 pm Thursday and Friday evenings; SAM.
+Minimum two shifts per month: 10 am–1:30 pm or 1:30–5 pm Wednesdays–Sundays, 5:30–9 pm Thursday evenings; SAM.